-Some Jasmine teas are intricately sewn to create beautiful blooming flowers when they are placed in water, such as the photo of the Jasmine blossom below.
-You can learn more about this and see more photos at our blog Goddess of Tiny Blossoms.
+Some Jasmine teas are intricately sewn to create beautiful blooming flowers when they are placed in water.
+You can learn more about blooming teas and see more photos at our blog Goddess of Tiny Blossoms.

 Jasmine tea has been used traditionally to help with viruses and infections.
 Researchers have found that Jasmine contains strong antibacterial, antiseptic, and antimicrobial properties and can be beneficial for the immune system.
 Jasmine has also been found to have strong antioxidant and anti-aging properties and can be an uplifting and rejuvenating addition to your daily routine.

-In Ayurvedic physician and teacher, Vasant Lad, wrote about the traditional uses of Jasmine in his book, Yoga of Herbs.
+An Ayurvedic physician and teacher, Vasant Lad, wrote about the traditional uses of Jasmine in his book, Yoga of Herbs.
 He states that Jasmine has been used as an aphrodisiac for women and men and can increase compassion and love, along with aiding in cognition and mental clarity.
-He also suggests it as an aromatherapy for those who tend towards aggression, irritation and fieriness, or what Ayurvedic practitioners sometimes call a “high-Pitta” constitution.
+He also suggests it as aromatherapy for those who tend towards aggression, irritation, and fieriness, or what Ayurvedic practitioners sometimes call a “high-Pitta” constitution.

 It is easy to experience the aroma-therapeutic benefits of Jasmine with a simple smell.
 Studies have shown that the essential oils (or the fragrant chemical compounds of the plant) have tranquilizing and sedative effects and can calm nerves and create positive moods and a sense of happiness and optimism.
 Similar to lavender, a simple smell of Jasmine can lower heart rate and help you de-stress.

 In addition to being used in tea, Jasmine is often made into an extract for natural perfumes and essential oils.
-Historically, Jasmine has been a central component to the perfume industry, used for both men and women, and often referred to as “the King” of essences.
+Historically, Jasmine has been a central component of the perfume industry, used for both men and women, and often referred to as “the King” of essences.
 In Hinduism, Jasmine is believed to be a holy flower.
-The Hindu god of love, Kamadeva, is shown in paintings to be decorated in Jasmine flowers.
-Jasmine is believed to help balance the 4th chakra, or the heart chakra.
+The Hindu god of love, Kamadeva, is shown in paintings decorated with Jasmine flowers.
+Jasmine is believed to help balance the 4th chakra or the heart chakra.

 Feel welcome to stop by Arogya and smell or sip our wonderful Jasmine Teas or check out our teas on our website